John Harbaugh: Super Bowl XLVII Champions: 2012

-He was selected to be inducted into Miami University's "Cradle of Coaches" in 2013.
+Post-Super Bowl years with Flacco: 2013–2017

 On September 5, 2013, an hour before the Ravens played in the NFL regular season's opening game, it was reported that Harbaugh had signed a four-year contract extension in a deal that was reached "months ago."
 In the 2013 season, Harbaugh and the Ravens finished with an 8–8 record and missed the postseason.